ansys/pyedb/doc/source/getting_started/index.rst

 Performance and Integration
 ---------------------------
-*   **Performance:** The gRPC protocol is fast and efficient, ideal for automating complex tasks and processing large designs.
+*   **Performance:** The COM-based architecture provides efficient communication for automating complex tasks and processing large designs.

 *   **Python Ecosystem:** Being a pure Python client, PyEDB integrates seamlessly with the vast Python data science and machine learning stack (NumPy, Pandas, Matplotlib, Scikit-learn, PyTorch, etc.).
 You can easily post-process simulation results or use AI/ML to guide design decisions.